kornelski/pngquant/lib/MANUAL.md

 The basic flow is:

 1. Create attributes object and configure the library.
-2. Create image object from RGBA bitmap or data source.
+2. Create image object from RGBA pixels or data source.
 3. Perform quantization (generate palette).
 4. Store remapped image and final palette.
 5. Free memory.

-Please note that libimagequant only handles raw uncompressed bitmaps in memory and is completely independent of any file format.
+Please note that libimagequant only handles raw uncompressed arrays of pixels in memory and is completely independent of any file format.

 <p>